Skip to the main content.

 Promises might seem like enough, but more and more founders are implementing co-founder prenups that protect their ventures from disputes.

-The best way to do this is by implementing a vesting schedule, meaning co-founders effectively earn their equity.
+The best way to do this is by introducing vesting so that co-founders effectively earn their equity.
 Vesting schedules incentivise cooperation, slashing the risk of disputes while building trust and cohesion.

 In this article, we’ll discuss vesting schedules for founders, how they work, and why these co-founder prenups are proving more popular than ever.